zhangxijing97/SpikingNeuralNetworkDemo/README.md

 ## Leaky Integrate-and-Fire (LIF) Neuron Model

 ### Fundamental Concept
-**Membrane Potential:** Main function of using the Leaky Integrate-and-Fire (LIF) model is to obtain the membrane potential V[t] at any given moment t and to analyze V over a period of time. electrical potential difference across the membrane of a neuron or other excitable cell.
+**Membrane Potential:** electrical potential difference across the membrane of a neuron or other excitable cell.
 This potential difference arises due to the distribution of ions across the cell membrane and their movement through ion channels.<br>

 The membrane potential V is defined as:<br>
 V = Vinside − Voutside<br>